antb123/stellar-payment-api/README.md

 ## 1. Overview

-As a Stellar Anchor, TEMPO allows you to deposit and withdraw Euros using your Stellar account.
+As a Stellar Anchor, you can deposit and withdraw tokens using your Stellar account.
 The protocols which define how to deposit and withdraw are called SEPs.
 Each SEP can be found in the [Stellar git repository](https://github.com/stellar/stellar-protocol/tree/master/ecosystem).